peilingjiang/b5/README.md

 ![Demo](media/demo.png)

-A visual programming environment for graphics, interaction, and fun.
+A visual programming environment for learning, prototyping, and fun.
 Based on [p5.js](https://p5js.org/) library.
 More information will be updated soon.

 For development setup: